avanzosc/odoo-addons/event_registration_action/README.rst

 Event registration action
 =========================

-* In model event registration 3 new actions for confirm, cancel  and back to draft course participant registrations.
+Three new actions available on event registration to execute with a multiple
+selection:

+* Confirm, for draft registration
+* Cancel, for draft and open registrations
+* Back to draft, for cancelled and done registrations

 Bug Tracker
 ===========